70% of Indian startups will run out of money in less than 3 months – TechCrunch

 Since 2017, India’s startup ecosystem has grown consistently.
 Last year, startups in the country raised a record $14.5 billion.

 “Out of the blue, this flourishing growth saga has suddenly been hit by a roadblock… the COVID roadblock.
 There is no country, business or living being that has not been affected by the COVID pandemic.
-While governments have been working diligently to protect and save human lives, businesses have been hit and small businesses and start-ups have been the most affected,” said Debjani Ghosh, President of NASSCOM, in the report.
+While governments have been working diligently to protect and save human lives, businesses have been hit and small businesses and start-ups have been the most affected,” said Debjani Ghosh, President of Nasscom, in the report.